MyEdMentor

 In the Simulation

-In SPPIN Sim, your transport mode mix affects three KPIs simultaneously: logistics cost, delivery speed and your carbon score.
+In MyEdMentor, your transport mode mix affects three KPIs simultaneously: logistics cost, delivery speed and your carbon score.
 Air-heavy strategies score well on speed but penalise cost and ESG.
 A balanced multimodal mix tends to score most consistently across all three dimensions, but requires your team to accept slightly longer lead times — which interacts with your inventory strategy choices.

-See SPPIN Sim in action
+See MyEdMentor in action

 Book a free 30-minute demo tailored to your discipline.
 We'll run a live turn — AI world event, countdown, leaderboard reveal.